atharaq/atharaq.github.io/discrete/lesson5.md

 \end{align}
 $$

-One way to think about a bijection between two sets is to see if there is a way of "labeling" objects from one set using objects from another set.
+Another way to think about a bijection between two sets is to see if there is a way of "labeling" objects from one set using objects from another set.
 As an example, let's think of the set of those strings of length 3 that can be made with the numbers 0 and 1.
 Later on we will learn about binary numbers: every natural number can be represented in binary (instead of the usual decimal system).
 We only need three binary digits (also called **bits**) to represents the numbers $0$ through $7$.
 So we have a bijection, by labeling each binary string by the number that it represents: $g : \\{ 0, 1, 2, 3, 4, 5, 6, 7 \\} \to B$ would be given by:

 $$
 \begin{align}